Naki21/Game-of-Gits/sad-tail.md

 Joffrey Baratheon was the one to do Ned in, but his story was only about to being, and let me assure you he will DEFINITELY NOT DIE!

 He will die a horrible death.
 He will be poisoned by his wife and then another guy will squeeze another guy's head until it explodes.

+Most of the people you like throughout this story will most likely die... get used to it...